-More and more hospitals are moving to a non-latex environment to eliminate the risk of an adverse response and to minimize sensitivities.
-Despite this, there has been an increasing number of cases reported of healthcare workers developing Type IV chemical allergies after making the switch.
+More and more hospitals are moving to a non-latex environment to eliminate the risk of an adverse response to latex and to minimize sensitivities.
+There has been an increasing number of cases reported of healthcare workers developing Type IV chemical allergies after making the switch to non-latex gloves.

 Type IV allergies, caused by standard chemical accelerators, are on the rise with up to 82% of reported glove-associated allergic contact dermatitis attributed to chemical accelerators.1, 2 Since the mid-1990s, the sensitization frequency of thiurams appear to be on the decline, while there are an increasing number of patch test reactions among healthcare workers to diphenylguanidine (DPG) and standard carbamate mixes including zinc diethyldithiocarbamate (ZDEC) and zinc dibutyldithiocarbamate (ZDBC).3